arshxyz/BTP-Factcheck/README.md

 # CombattingDisinformation

-Asatya is a browser extension that bundles a suite of tools to fight disinformation on the web.
+BTP-Factcheck is a browser extension that bundles a suite of tools to fight disinformation on the web.
 These inform the user of a news report's reliability, media bias and objectivity using sophisticated Machine Learning Models.The extension summarises the report for the user's convenience, and suggests similar verified articles.

 ## Usage